adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Engaging in behavior that creates an unwelcoming or uninclusive environment
 * Other conduct which could reasonably be considered inappropriate

+The Adafruit Community welcomes everyone and strives to create a safe space for all.
+It is built around sharing and contributing to technology.
+We encourage discussing your thoughts, experiences, and feelings within the scope of the community.
+However, there are topics that can sometimes stray from that scope, and can lead to hurting others and create an unwelcoming, uninclusive environment.

+Examples of discussion topics that have been known to stray outside the scope of the Adafruit Community include, but are not limited to:

+* Discussions regarding religion and related topics
+* Discussions regarding politics and related topics

 The goal of the standards and moderation guidelines outlined here is to build and maintain a respectful community.
 We ask that you don’t just aim to be